amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 * VPC with public subnets, routes and Internet Gateway
 * EC2 Instances with security groups (inbound tcp 22, 80, 5000) and joined to an ECS cluster
 * ECR repositories for your container images
+* Application Load Balancer to front all your services
-* Parameter store to hold values for API Key, fulfillment API endpoint, and SNS Orders topic
+* Parameter store to hold values for your API Key, Order Fulfillment URL, SNS Topic ARNs to subscribe to, and a security SNS topic.

 *Note: SNS Orders topic, S3 assets, API Gateway and DynamoDB tables are admin components that run in the workshop administrator's account.
 If you're at a live AWS event, this will be provided by the workshop facilitators.
 We're working on packaging up the admin components in an admin CloudFormation template, so you can run this workshop at your office, home, etc.*